 "It makes it stick better, and I do it a couple of times.
 This line I'm creating won't melt off."

-Afterwards, she uses a Wet n Wild eyebrow pencil to tightline and elongate her eyes and mascara to extend her lashes.
+Afterward, she uses a Wet n Wild eyebrow pencil to tight line and elongate her eyes and mascara to extend her lashes.
 Zazie likes to keep her furry brows natural, only adding brow gel to shape them.

 At this point, it looks like everything is complete, but there's one more important step.